 Users get email-based support, which is always available from 6 a.m. to 6 p.m.
 PT, Monday to Friday.
 You can also make use of the AI-controlled chatbot.
 However, Webflow doesn’t provide live chat support.
 Webflow has a support forum for posting questions and getting help from its experts, staff, and users.

 As the largest website building platform in the world, WordPress offers its users the largest support options.
 You can get support in different languages offered by third-party developers, and you can get a lot of free support alternatives.
 In addition to the premium pricing of paid plans, the support services offered by Webflow is only limited to email support.
 A lot of shared WordPress hosting firms provide users with 24/7 more affordable phone support and live chat.

 Webflow vs WordPress – Which is Better?

-Based on the above information, it is clear that WordPress is still way ahead of Webflow.
+Based on the above information for website building, it is clear that WordPress is still way ahead of Webflow.
 Webflow has shown a lot of promise, and it’s clear that it is only going to get better.
 It appears to be a more advanced alternative to WordPress.
 However, it still has a long way to go before it can replace WordPress as the number one website building platform.